 His experience would eventually prompt the mobsters in New York to put out a $500,000 contract for his murder, but it never happened.
 In the end, the evidence and trial testimony he provided in the 1980s produced 200 indictments of Mob associates and more than 100 convictions.
 His work decimated the Bonannos, one of New York’s five major crime families.

-Pistone’s journey while undercover, impersonating a mobbed-up jewel thief, would last an incredible five years, from 1976 to 1981, during which he penetrated the upper levels of the Bonnano organization.
+Pistone’s journey while undercover, impersonating a mobbed-up jewel thief, would last an incredible five years, from 1976 to 1981, during which he penetrated the upper levels of the Bonanno organization.
 No FBI agent had made it inside the Mob like that.
 The agency beforehand had to rely on informants.

 Pistone took a class to learn about jewelry to make his affectation believable.
 In Brooklyn and Manhattan, he roamed bars and restaurants frequented by Mob types.
 He communicated using the street smarts he absorbed growing up as a working-class Italian-American kid in Paterson, New Jersey, where he went to Italian social clubs and encountered local hoods.
 Years in, he had the Bonanno circle so convinced that it moved to have him a “made” man shortly before the FBI ended his assignment.

 At first he befriended low-level mobsters.
 He wore a wire to record conversations, and committed to memory names and license plates since taking notes would obviously raise red flags.
-By 1976, he’d won the trust of important Bonnano members, notably family soldier Benjamin “Lefty Guns” Ruggiero, said to have killed 26 people, and capo Dominick “Sonny Black” Napolitano.
+By 1976, he’d won the trust of important Bonanno members, notably family soldier Benjamin “Lefty Guns” Ruggiero, said to have killed 26 people, and capo Dominick “Sonny Black” Napolitano.
 Ruggerio recommended him so that he could join the clan.
 Pistone’s Mob activities centered in New York and Florida, taking him away from his wife and young daughters for extended times.
 Pistone even had to vacation with his demanding cohorts.
 He moved his family members out of state for their protection.

 As “Donnie Brasco,” Pistone helped Ruggerio transfer stolen goods and sell guns.
 He engaged in loansharking, extortion and illegal gambling.
 Once, while pretending to be an expert in burglar alarms, angry Mob associates intent on committing burglaries demanded he reveal the name of a mobster who would vouch for him.
 The FBI used an informant to quell their suspicions.